 - 2) in the case of death (Rom 7:3, below)Mat 19:10 (NIV) The disciples said to him, "If this is the situation between a husband and wife, it is better not to marry."To the above two exceptions, some would add the case of abandonment of an unbelieving spouse for the sake of the gospel (1 Cor 7:15).
 But the plain-sense reading of this verse is that the abandoned spouse is free ("not bound") from the obligations of marriage, not "free" to remarry again.
 Given the strict warnings and teachings elsewhere, it seems a flimsy pretext to claim the "free" of 1Cor 7:15 disqualifies other all-too-clear scriptures concerning the inherent adultery of "remarriage".
 Rather, 1Cor 7:15 is saying that if an unbelieving spouse insists on leaving, then God is releasing the believer from being unequally yoked.
 Paul in 1Cor 7:15 is certainly not disagreeing with Jesus, for in the same chapter he confirms that if you separate or divorce you cannot remarry as long as your spouse is still alive.

 1Cor 7:39 (Wey) A woman is bound to her husband during the whole period that he lives; but if her husband dies, she is at liberty to marry whom she will, provided that he is a Christian.As well, we must consider the possibility that Matthew's exception case of "unchastity" (the word pornea, normally translated fornication) is not contradicting the other Gospels or the rest of scripture, but rather speaking to the unique Jewish situation of betrothal.
-For an excellent treatment of this, see John Piper's case for rethinking the "exception clause" of Mat 19:19, as well as a position paper on the issue of remarriage.
+For more detail on this see John Piper's case for rethinking the "exception clause" of Mat 19:19, as well as a position paper on the issue of remarriage.